-Millions of people are watching and playing esports, with many children dreaming of one day becoming a professional player themselves.
+In July 2019, Kyle Giersdorf celebrated a $3 million win as the first solo World Champion at the Fortnite World Cup Finals.
+Today, millions of people are watching and playing esports, with many kids dreaming of becoming professional players themselves.
 Here’s what you need to know about the booming trend.

 What are ‘esports’?